Downfall (2004 film): Plot

 As conditions worsen in Berlin, Hitler hopes Wenck's 12th Army will turn the tide.
-Hitler dictates his last will and testament to Junge before marrying Eva in an early morning ceremony.
-When Hitler learns that the 12th Army is unable to save Berlin, Hitler plans his suicide, testing poison on his dog Blondi.
-After bidding farewell to his staff, and refusing a final plea by Frau Goebbels to escape, he commits suicide with Eva.
-The couple is cremated in the Chancellery garden.
+Hitler dictates his last will and testament to Junge before marrying Braun in an early morning ceremony.
+When Hitler learns that the 12th Army is unable to save Berlin, he plans his suicide, testing the poison on his dog Blondi.
+After bidding farewell to his staff, and refusing a final plea by Magda Goebbels to escape, he commits suicide with Braun.
+The couple are cremated in the Chancellery garden.

-General Hans Krebs fails to negotiate a ceasefire with Red Army Colonel General Vasily Chuikov, who insists on Germany's unconditional surrender.
-Goebbels' wife Magda poisons their six children with cyanide capsules.
-Krebs and Wilhelm Burgdorf commit suicide before Weidling announces the unconditional surrender of German forces in Berlin.
+General Hans Krebs fails to negotiate a ceasefire with Red Army Colonel General Vasily Chuikov, who insists on Germany's unconditional surrender and the full Soviet takeover of Berlin.
+Goebbels poisons their six children with cyanide capsules before committing suicide.
+Krebs and Wilhelm Burgdorf also commit suicide before Weidling announces the unconditional surrender of German forces in Berlin.
 Peter, sole survivor of his unit, discovers that his parents were executed.
-The Goebbels commit suicide and the remaining occupants of the bunker attempt to breakout from the city.
+The remaining occupants of the bunker attempt to break out from the city.
+German diplomat SS-Brigadeführer Walther Hewel commits suicide as well, despite Schenck's attempts to persuade him to live.
 Only Junge successfully escapes, joined by Peter.
-German diplomat SS-Brigadeführer Walther Hewel commits suicide despite Schenk's attempts to persuade him to live.
+The two find an abandoned bicycle and escape Berlin.

+On May 8, the German government, with Karl Dönitz as Chancellor and the capital moved to Flensburg, unconditionally surrendered to the Allied forces, marking the end of the war for Germany.
 The film concludes with documentary footage of an elderly Junge confessing that her youthful ignorance should have been no excuse for her involvement in the Nazi regime.